Larry Porter - Silk Road Blues

 AudioCue Tonlabor, Berlin

-Larry Porter is one the few musicians who has reached a high artistic
+Larry Porter is one of the few musicians who has reached a high artistic

 level in both eastern and western music.
 He has been working as